Do you have a story but not enough time to turn it into a book?

-I’m certainly not the only one who’s watched a career transform simply because they published a book.
+I’m certainly not the only one who’s watched her career transform simply because she published a book and benefitted from the media attention that followed.
 Tony Hsieh went from the guy who started Zappos to business guru after the publication of Delivering Happiness.
 Sheryl Sandberg transitioned from Zuck’s #2 to leader of a worldwide movement for women with the release of her first book.
 James Altucher transformed from investor advisor to media personality with his mega bestselling Choose Yourself.
 Wellness expert JJ Virgin went from earning $2 to $6 million the year after her first book came out.
 Just how many examples of this are there?
 Enough for me to have written a story about the topic for Entreprenuer.

 The reason success follows a book release is fairly simple.
 “If people read my books, they’ll buy my products,” Virgin told me.
 “We have a relationship.
 They just took you into their bedroom or bathroom.
 They feel like they know you.”

 So my question to you is this: why shouldn’t you be one they know?